The Gurmat Giaan or Wisdom of the Sri Guru Granth Sahib (SGGS) urges its learners (Sikhs) NOT to live life for APPLAUSE but for a CAUSE!

-For example, we pretend to be Mahatmaa, display phony religiosity, display show off religious robes and other paraphernalia, give and take ‘Siropa‘, practice Karamkaand (rituals, formalities), imitate others, etc.
+For example, we pretend to be Mahatmaa, display phony religiosity, display show off religious robes and other paraphernalia, give and take ‘Siropa‘, practice rituals or formalities (Karamkaand), imitate others etc.

 - ਲੋਕਿ ਪਤੀਣੈ ਨਾ ਪਤਿ ਹੋਇ ॥: Honor (improvement in life) is not obtained by trying to please people. (sggs 661).